zackives/mprov/mProv.md

 a sub-stream.
 To represent this, we can create a *collection* representing the stream or sub-stream, annotate the collection, and associate each tuple with the collection.
 To do this, we provide `create_collection`, we allow the user to `store_annotations` on a collection, and we include `add_to_collection` to link a tuple to a collection.

+**Connection Cache.** For certain situations, we would like there to be a single connection per Python interpreter.
+The `MProvConnectionCache` allows us to